Toddses/capify-press/README.md

 * **cap stage uploads:push**: Transfer local uploads content to remote server
 * **cap stage uploads:pull**: Transfer remote uploads content to local server

-Each of these tasks takes care of the basic legwork for you.
-Installing WordPress will create the database, if it doesn't exist, set up your local config files (`wp-config.php` and `.htaccess`), start your repo with a `.gitignore` that's good for WordPress and a basic README, and push it to the remote repo with an initial commit.
-All you have to do is visit the local site in a browser and complete the WordPress installation.

 Deploying will create the config files for the stage automatically.

+Pushing/pulling with the `wp:remote` command will create the remote or local config files automatically.
+Pushing will deploy the site first with the `deploy` command.

 Pushing/pulling the database will replace the URLs in the database, as well as the table prefixes, so you can bring up the site with no additional set up necessary. **NOTE**: Push and Pull currently **DROP** the existing tables if they exist.
 This means you will **ovewrite all data**.
 So be sure you want to perform this action before you run the task.
 It is in my future plans to create tasks for more of a merging option for incremental database updates as opposed to full data replacement.